 Extreme hairstyles in either cut or colour (e.g. tramlines, extreme length, multiple colouring, non-natural colours such as red and purple, dip-dye and extensions) are not acceptable for school.

 Students may wear a modest amount of make up as suitable for a professional working environment.
 Excessive amounts of make-up is not permitted.
 The school will make the judgement call on what constitutes as ‘excessive’ and / or ‘extreme.’

 No aerosols are allowed in school.
 Personal hygiene products must be non-flammable.

-All belongings must be clearly marked with the student’s name.
+It is advisable that all belongings are clearly marked with the student’s name.